The lessons we’ve learned about COVID mitigation two years into the pandemic still apply, even with the Omicron variant.

-It’s human nature, says Dr. Marney White, a psychologist and epidemiology professor at the Yale School of Public Health.
+Even though many of us know COVID mitigation best practices at this point, we’re still likely to make mistakes.
+It’s human nature, says Dr. Marney White, a psychologist and epidemiology professor at the Yale School of Public Health (opens in new tab).

 “We are very bad at evaluating personal risk and evaluating the risk that our various behaviors have on our health and our lifespan,” she says.
 “If people were able to accurately appraise risk, nobody would smoke, nobody would speed, everyone would wear a seat belt.”

-With more teachers back in physical classrooms, here’s a reminder of some common but potentially risky behaviors to avoid.
+In addition to getting vaccinated and boosted in accordance with CDC guidelines, here’s a reminder of some common but potentially risky behaviors to avoid.

 1. Relaxing During Meal Times

-CDC research suggests that educators may often play a significant role when the virus does spread in schools.
+CDC research (opens in new tab) last year suggested that educators may often play a significant role when the virus does spread in schools.

 Johnson says before work each morning educators should mentally walk through the day and flag potential risk.
-“In the morning, are people gathering around the copy maker?
-Are they waiting outside of the front door for Covid-19 symptom screening?
+“In the morning, are people gathering around the copy machine?
 Are they stopping to chat with colleagues in the hallways on their way to the parking lot after school?”

 She adds, “I think there is broad awareness of what increases transmission risk, but we all need reminders to map out potential risk points and proactively avoid them.
 It can be hard not to fall into old habits without realizing it.”